-If you have registration issues, discuss them with the Student Advisor, Vicki Miller.
+If you have registration issues, discuss them with the Student Assistant MFA Coordinator, Olivia Andrus.

 You may also discuss a wide range of issues with the Graduate Student Representative, who is a fellow MFA student.
+The Graduate Student Representative will then bring this forward to administration.